-In 1975 I was with Eddy "Rip" Higgins in the living room of his home on Main Street.
-I was head of the 1976 Revitalization Commission, and brought up the problems of the bars on Water Street.
+In 1975 I was with Eddy "Rip" Higgins in the living room of his home on Main Street in Warren.
+I was head of the Town's 1976 Revitalization Commission, and brought up the problems of the bars on Water Street (where my great grandfather's store was during Prohibition).
 Rip told me the story of how Warren was a rum-running central drop-off point, especially because of the amount of waterfront.
 Rip was the chief of staff for Theodore Francis Green for Green's entire political career.
 When Green was governor in 1933 and Prohibition was still in effect, he recounted: